maslovw/SDND/TrafficSignlassifier/writeup.md

 #### Results
 The result was impressive, as I didn't try any other model.
 [Here's the link to see how it worked](http://htmlpreview.github.io/?https://github.com/maslovw/SDND/blob/master/TrafficSignlassifier/MCDNN/WithoutSourceImg.html)
-On my laptop training the model with validating it took ~28sec/epoch with 3 DNNs (and 36sec with 4 DNNs, batch_size=128) The best result was:
+On my laptop training the model with validating took ~28sec/epoch with 3 DNNs (and 36sec with 4 DNNs, batch_size=128) The best result was:

 `loss: 0.0061 - acc: 0.9984 - val_loss: 0.0883 - val_acc: 0.9798`

 ### LeNet